Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - Pharmacokinetics: It is the branch that deals with the movement of drugs and the alteration of drugs by the body.
 It includes the absorption, distribution, metabolism, and excretion of drugs.
 It deals with what the body does to the drug.

-- Pharmacodynamics: This branch consists of the physiological and biochemical effects of drug and their mechanism of action on an organ at cellular.
+- Pharmacodynamics: This branch consists of the physiological and biochemical effects of a drug and its mechanism of action on an organ at the cellular.
 Subcellular and systemic levels.
 It deals with what the drug does to the body.

 - Pharmacotherapeutics: This branch is the application of pharmacological information together with knowledge of disease for its prevention, mitigation, or cure.
 The most specific part of pharmacotherapeutics is the selection of the most appropriate drug, its dosage, and treatment as per the features of the patient.

 - Clinical pharmacology: This is the study of drugs in man.
 It consists of pharmacodynamics and pharmacokinetic investigation in healthy subjects and patients; evaluation of the efficacy and safety of drugs.
-Comparative trials with other different forms of treatment; surveillance of patterns of drug use, adverse effects, etc. This branch generates the data for the optimal use of drugs and to practice medicine that is evidence-based.
+Comparative trials with other forms of treatment; surveillance of patterns of drug use, adverse effects, etc. This branch generates the data for the optimal use of drugs and to practice evidence-based medicine.

 - Chemotherapy: This is the branch that deals with the treatment of systemic infections or malignancy with drugs that have selective toxicity for infecting organisms or malignant cells with minimal toxicity to host cells.